dannyvoid/FNSRWR/readme.md

 You *don't* have to reboot your computer, router or modem.
 Just run the batch, and voila.

-**I haven't tested this on too many Windows machines, so YMMV.**

-*If your internet stops working after running this, please run 'undo.bat'*
+**If your internet stops working after running this, please run 'undo.bat'.**